 Michael Dalberg is a resident of Chicago, and graduate of the University of Wisconsin – Parkside.
 As an actor, Michael has worked with First Folio Theatre, Idle Muse Theatre Company, Oil Lamp Theater, MadKap Productions, Halcyon Theatre, Piccolo Theatre, Fury Theatre, The Public House, Great River Shakespeare Festival, InTandem Theatre, and more.
 As a playwright, Michael was commissioned to write the first adaptation with Theatre Above the Law: Cyrano, which was produced in company's second season.
 His full length drama Family Values was produced at the Edinburgh Festival Fringe to critical acclaim after getting its international debut in London.
 Michael has also had several smaller plays produced throughout the Midwest.
 See more at michaeldalberg.info.

 From Owensboro, Kentucky and a graduate of the University of Louisville, Ann-Claude is excited to be a part of the inaugural ensemble at Theatre Above the Law.
-She was last seen at TATL in ‘Twas the Night Before Christmas.
-Catch her at TATL again this fall in POE.
-Through July 14 she can be spotted onstage as Ophelia/O-Feline in Bat-Hamlet with Corn Productions.
-Other Chicago credits include An Enemy of the People with Goodman Theatre and Saint Joan with Poetic Forum Collective.
-Next up for her is Richard III with Muse of Fire.
+Catch Ann-Claude at TATL this fall in POE.
+Selected Chicago credits include: The Tempest (Commission Theatre), Richard III (Muse of Fire Theatre Company), An Enemy of the People (Goodman Theatre), and Saint Joan (Poetic Forum Collective).
+Ann-Claude is in the performance ensemble of Quicksilver Shakespeare, and prepared all 10 tracks in Mercury Hamlet for the summer 2019 Chicago tour.
 See more about Ann-Claude and connect at annclauderakotoniaina.com.

 Brittany Vogel is very honored to be a part of the ensemble at Theatre Above the Law.
-You may have seen her on stage as Sheryl in What Rhymes with America during TATL's inaugural season, or this past season as Donna in Cyrano.
+You may have seen her on stage as Sheryl in What Rhymes with America during TATL's inaugural season, or the 2nd season as Donna in Cyrano or this past season at Marc in Art.
 When not spending time on stage, Brittany also works as a freelance makeup artist.
 To stay up to date on her upcoming projects, please visit www.BrittanyVogel.com.